bentayloruk/HappyUpnp/README.md

 Happy Upnp will gladly do the following for you:

-* Generate UPnP Control Point Proxy types.
+* Generate UPnP Control Point Proxy types from a UPnP Device description URL.

-[@bentayloruk](http://twitter.com/bentayloruk) built Happy Upnp in order to generate control point types for his Sonos machines.
-Of course, he should have used one of the many existing UPnP libraries.
-However, they don't all work on Xamarin iOS and many seem abandoned or hard to get doing with.
+* Enable you to enhance any *stringy* UPnP types with your own custom types.

+## History

+I built Happy Upnp to generate control point types for my Sonos player army (population 2).
+Happy Upnp is great at doing this for me!
+Mileage in other directions may vary, so looking forward to your PRs ;-)

 ## Things you should know

-Happy Upnp wont make you happy in all UPnP scanrios.
+Happy Upnp wont make you happy in all UPnP scenarios.

 * UPnP 1.1 only.
 * No IPv6 support.